EnriqueSaracho/skills-tracker/README.md

   - Used useState to declare to variables (text and listItems) to store the values from the textarea and the unordered list.
   - Made a function that onClick() updates both values.
   - Rendered to JSX the textarea value, the onclick() to the button, and a map function to the unordered list.
+  - Added a delete button to each of the list elements and a deleteItems() that filters every item except the one that has been pressed, using the index to identify it.